oxypteros/alpha-docs/content-creation/list.en.md

 : `description = ""` --- (**string, recommended**)
 : A short description for metadata.
 : For best SEO, keep it between 50–160 characters.
-: OCD warning if omitted.
+: LiVa warning if omitted.

 [^1]: Only essential fields are listed: Default page fields, layout affecting options, and custom Alpha additions.
 See the [full list of supported frontmatter fields](https://gohugo.io/content-management/front-matter/#fields) in Hugo.